bendorr/lucs_af/README.md

 ```

 #### > `all_by_all_helix_rmsds.py`
-Similar to `all_by_all_rmsds.py` but calculates helix RMSD matrices.
+&ensp;&ensp;&ensp;&ensp;Similar to `all_by_all_rmsds.py` but calculates helix RMSD matrices.
 Calculates helix RMSD for multiple alignment methods.
 Helix RMSD is defined as the RMSD between the longest common helical stretches of two topologically matched helices (keeping the central helical residues and trimming the C-terminal residue where necessary).

 **Usage:**
 ```bash